-Although No. 5 or No. 25 flash lamps are contained in your outfit, SM or SF, No. 5B or 25B lamps also can be used.
-No. 5B and 25B flash lamps are blue in color and are for use with Kodacolor Film Daylight Type.
-Check the table on the back of the reflector or on page 10 for lamp-to-subject distances with different films and lamps.
+Although SM or SF flash lamps are contained in your outfit, No. 5, No. 25, 5B, or 25B lamps also can be used if the TIME BUTTON is set in the lower position, "L." No. 5B and 25B flash lamps are blue in color and are for use with Kodacolor Film Daylight Type.
+After the lamp has flashed, be sure to release the exposure button immediately.
+No bright lights should be in the camera's field of view.
+Check the table on the back of the reflector or on page 10 for lamp-to-subject distances.